projectara/greybus-spec/source/hardware_model.rst

 ..
 XXX those later sections don't have those descriptions yet.
 But they will need these definitions to exist in order to be written.

+Note that the UNIPRO sub-state is a Frame-centric view of the state of the corresponding |unipro| link.
+Following a :ref:`forcible removal
+<hardware-model-detect>` of a Module which had established a |unipro|
+link to the Frame via the corresponding Interface Block, the UNIPRO sub-state may retain its previous value or change values.
+This may depend upon its current value and any ongoing activity on the link.

+The SVC may set the UNIPRO sub-state of any Interface States associated with a :ref:`forcibly removed <hardware-model-detect>` Module to UPRO_OFF.

+..
+NOTE: "may set the UNIPRO [...]" is on purpose.
+We want to allow current and future implementations some latitude to perform AP-driven cleanup of the network at their leisure.

 REFCLK
 """"""